Play a Vital Role in Detecting, Diagnosing, and Treating Disease

-Stevenson’s Bachelor of Science in Medical Laboratory Science combines the sciences of biology and chemistry with medicine and the clinical sciences to prepare you for a professional career as a medical laboratory scientist, also known as medical technologist.
+Stevenson’s Bachelor of Science in Medical Laboratory Science combines the sciences of biology and chemistry with medicine and the clinical sciences to prepare graduates for a professional career as a medical laboratory scientist, also known as medical technologist.
 Students will learn from faculty who are working professionals in their field of expertise and will benefit from personal attention in small class sizes of select students who are passionate about becoming a Medical Laboratory Scientist.

 - Demonstrate proficiency in performing the full range of clinical laboratory tests in the contemporary clinical laboratory.

 - Evaluate test systems and diagnostic algorithms in terms of diagnostic value, compliance outcomes, and cost-effectiveness.

 - Evaluate the results of laboratory analyses for accuracy and validity, and correlate laboratory data to disease processes.

 - Apply the principles and practices of quality assurance/quality improvement as applied to the pre-analytical, analytical, and post-analytical components of laboratory services.

 - Exhibit the ethical and professional behaviors required within the healthcare delivery system.